dbrgn/django-messagegroups/README.md

 Install
 -------

-Copy the messagegroups folder to your project or install it into your pythonpath:
+The best way to install `django-messagegroups` is using pip:

-    # python setup.py install
+    pip install django-messagegroups

-Then add `messagegroups` to your INSTALLED\_APPS setting.
+To get the current development version, you can install the version from Github:

-If you use pip and git you can also use the following command:
+    pip install -e git://github.com/FactorAG/django-messagegroups.git#egg=messagegroups

-    # pip install -e git://github.com/FactorAG/django-messagegroups.git#egg=messagegroups
+Finally add `messagegroups` to your INSTALLED\_APPS setting.

 Usage